thorvaldj/appsec/docs/resources/security_testing.md

 IAST is performed in production or a production-like environment, and in contrast to SAST will be able to identify vulnerabilities based on the systems behaviour and not only its static codebase.
 This results in a more holistic approach to evaluating the system.
-It balances some of the false positives given by other more static approaches, through evaluating the system in a context determined by configuration, control and dataflow and other characteristics given by the environment where the application is running.
+It balances some of the false positives given by other more static approaches, and evaluates the system in a context determined by configuration, control and dataflow and other characteristics given by the environment where the application is running.

 Proper utilization of IAST, as being included in the CI/CD pipeline will then be able to _"shift left"_ the types of tests that bring information about posible observable runtime vulnerabilities into the development stage.